})();

 According to the National Weather Service, fog-related accidents have significantly higher fatality rates than clear-weather crashes.
 Multi-vehicle pileups in foggy conditions demonstrate how quickly visibility can deteriorate—what begins as light fog can become a zero-visibility hazard within minutes, resulting in serious accidents and fatalities.

-RoutePredict's proprietary analysis of over 2.3 million route calculations shows that 68% of fog-related incidents along analyzed routes occur between 4 AM and 8 AM, with peak danger zones concentrated in valley areas and near bodies of water where temperature differentials create ideal fog formation conditions.
+RoutePredict's proprietary analysis of thousands of route calculations shows that 68% of fog-related incidents along analyzed routes occur between 4 AM and 8 AM, with peak danger zones concentrated in valley areas and near bodies of water where temperature differentials create ideal fog formation conditions.

 Essential Fog Driving Tips for Maximum Safety